19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (g) such other records as may be prescribed.

-(2) Any records kept in pursuance of this section are to be preserved for a period of not less than 7 years.
+(2) Any records kept in pursuance of this section shall be preserved —

+(a) in the case of records relating to a prescribed accounting period ending before 1st January 2007, for a period of not less than 7 years from the end of the prescribed accounting period; and

+(b) in the case of records relating to a prescribed accounting period ending on or after 1st January 2007, for a period of not less than 5 years from the end of the prescribed accounting period.

+[28/2007 wef 01/07/2007]

 (3) The duty under this section to preserve records may be discharged by the preservation of the information contained therein by such means as the Comptroller may approve.